AndyCode2022/CalculatorTutorial/README.md

 I followed the "Create a console calculator in C++" from Micosoft learn: https://learn.microsoft.com/en-us/cpp/get-started/tutorial-console-cpp?view=msvc-170

-In this tutorial I learned how to make simple arithmetic calculator in Visual studio.
+In this tutorial I learned how to make a simple arithmetic calculator in Visual studio that is console based.
 This consisted of debugging and building the app, programming in C++ and finally uploading the project to Github.

 <===== INSTRUCTIONS =====>